13 week Pre-Sessional English course for BA (Undergraduate) Students

 The start of your life as an AUB student

 All students who are enroled on the 8 week General Intensive English course at Anglo-Continental are seen as students of the Arts University Bournemouth, so you will be a true part of the AUB community from your first day of enrolment onto your Pre-Sessional course; this means you will have full access to the AUB campus facilities and support networks during your time at Anglo-Continental.
-In addition, our International Student Adviser makes frequent visits to Anglo-Continental throughout the 8 week course to meet with Pre-Sessional students and provide help or advice if needed.
+In addition, our International Student Advisor makes frequent visits to Anglo-Continental throughout the 8 week course to meet with Pre-Sessional students and provide help or advice if needed.

 5 week English with Study Skills Course